waleedhad/AudioMuse-AI-cuda_12.2/README.md

 An example K8s deployment is provided in **deployments/deployment.yaml**.
 Start from it as a template.

-**Persistence Note:** The PostgreSQL database can be configured to use a persistent volume.

-volumeMounts:
-  \- name: workspace-hostpath
-    mountPath: /workspace
-volumes:
-  \- name: workspace-hostpath
-    hostPath:
-      path: /mnt/workspace

 **Before Deploying:**

 * Update the **mandatory** requirements like jellyfin-credentials Secret with real Jellyfin user\_id and api\_token.
 Set JELLYFIN\_URL, REDIS\_URL, and DATABASE\_URL in the audiomuse-ai-config ConfigMap.
-* Remember to configure the storage: Adjust /mnt/workspace to a persistent path or switch to a PVC for the PostgreSQL data.
+* Remember to configure a PVC for the PostgreSQL data.
+* **IMPORTANT** - minim number of worker needed is 2, because first run the main task and the second do the actual analysis/work.
+For 1 node suggested number of worker is 2.
+For 3 node is 4 (number of node + 1)

 Then you can easily deploy it with:

 kubectl apply \-f deployments/deployment.yaml

 Access the Flask service through the port exposed by your LoadBalancer or service type.
 For a more stable use, I suggest editing the deployment container image to use the alpha tags, for example, ghcr.io/neptunehub/audiomuse-ai:0.1.1-alpha.
-The latest tag is used for development purposes.

 ## **🐳 Docker Image Tagging Strategy**